 Does TFR damage paintwork?

-Caustic types – which are cheaper and harsher, and often used to shift several centimetres of crap off the undersides of lorries – could damage painted surfaces if used at high strengths and if left on for too long.
+Strongly caustic types – which are cheaper and harsher, and often used to shift several centimetres of crap off the undersides of lorries – could damage painted surfaces if used at high strengths and if left on for too long.
 However, the stuff supplied by JennyChem is not strongly caustic, and is specifically designed for use on cars.

 Is there a non-chemical solution?